John Veverka & Associates

 http://www.heritageinterp.com/interpnews.html

-Our May/June Issue - Secrets of the Deep is now available.
-Our issue interpreting mummies -stories from the afterlife - is set for July/August 2023.
-Subscriptions are only $20.00/Year for all issues.
+Our May/June Issue - Secrets of the Deep is still available.
+Our issue interpreting mummies -stories from the afterlife - for July/August 2023 is still available, as is the September/October issue. http://www.heritageinterp.com/interpnews.html

 --------------------------------------